Zettelkasten-Method/zettelkasten.de/content/the-archive/help/plugins/tutorial.md

 If you were taugt the imperative mindset in the past, and think of this task in terms of automating what the user does, you would want to move the cursor to the beginning of the first line and insert `"a) "`, then move to the beginning of the next line and insert `"b)"`, and so on until you reach the end of the selection, similar to how the user would move the cursor with the arrow keys and type to insert text.
 Imitating what the user would do is a reasonable mental model of an automation.
 Because you moved the cursor, the selected range of text is gone, though, and you wouldn't know when to stop prepending enumerated list markers.
 So you have store the selection's end location before you begin moving the cursor around.
 Say the selected range was from character location `100` to `1000` in the text.
 Because your automation inserted two enumerations plus a space each by this point, `"a) "` and `"b) "`, you have changed the text's total length by 6 characters.
 This affects when you need to stop, so you need to add `+3` to the end location `1000`, getting `1000+3+3=1006`.
 In other wirds, the more text you insert, the more the location of the character that used to be at the end of the user's selection in the text moves away, and you need to keep track of this.
 Now if you abort the process in the middle for any reason (could be a bug in the computation of the next enumeration character in the alphabet after "z" that produces an error, for example), the users ends up with a half-finished change to their note, but overall it's in an unexpected state.
 In some cases when your automation fails mid-process, this could mean that the user _loses data_, which is very unpleasant.

-Pseudo code for the imperative approach:
+Pseudo code for the imperative approach.

 ```
 // Pseudo Code